whammou/OENG1181/README.md

 * Lecture 3 [Researching & Referencing](w3-referencing.md): Find, Evaluate, Reference and manage information in a professional manner.

-* Lecture 4 [Risk Managment](w4-risk.md): Identify attributes, behaviours, and responsibilities expected of professional engineers.
+* Lecture 4 [Risk Management](w4-risk.md): Identify attributes, behaviours, and responsibilities expected of professional engineers.

 * Lecture 5 [Report writing](report.md): Write a professional engineering report.

-* Lecture 7 [Carrer & Reflection](carrer.md): Guess lecture from Mr. Eric Asato on Employability Skills and the Personal Program at RMIT.
+* Lecture 7 [Career & Reflection](carrer.md): Guess lecture from Mr. Eric Asato on Employability Skills and the Personal Program at RMIT.

 * Lecture 8 [Presenting & Ethics](presenting.md): Present work to a Client.
 The concept on **Ethics** will be also introduced for an engineering project.

-* Lecture 9 [Reflecion Wrtiting](reflecion.md): Lecture on reflection writing.
+* Lecture 9 [Reflection Writing](reflecion.md): Lecture on reflection writing.

 * Lecture 10 [Technical Viability](technical.md): Lecture session for the workshop of Technical Viability.